 Von Balthasar, for example, wrote: “Few words have as many layers of meaning as person.
 On the surface it means just any human being, any countable individual.
 Its deeper senses, however, point to the individual’s uniqueness which cannot be interchanged and therefore cannot be counted.”
 In this deeper sense persons cannot, properly speaking, be counted, because a single person is not merely one in a series within which each member is identical to the rest for all practical purposes and thus exchangeable for any other.
 One can count apples, because one apple is as good as another (i.e., what matters is not that it is this apple, but simply that it is an apple), but one cannot count persons in this way.
 One could count human beings, as individuals of the same species, but the word person emphasizes the uniqueness of each member of the human species, his incommensurability and incommunicability.
 Von Balthasar goes on to say: “If one distinguishes between individual and person (and we should for the sake of clarity), then a special dignity is ascribed to the person, which the individual as such does not possess…We will speak of a ‘person’…when considering the uniqueness, the incomparability and therefore irreplaceability of the individual.”

 As valid as these philosophical distinctions are, whether one speaks of a human individual or a human person, these are simply two names applied to the same reality.
-Personalists are quick to assert that personality is not superadded to humanity, but a quality of every human being.
+Personalists are quick to assert that personality is not superadded to humanity, but is inherent to the essence of every human being, since it is rooted in human nature itself.
 “Human person” and “human individual,” while underscoring different dimensions of a human being, are synonymous in everyday language and have the same referent.
 Some thinkers have proposed a real distinction between a human person and a human individual.
 From their perspective, personhood would be an acquired “extra” for a human being, a status reached not simply by being an individual of the species, but by entering into certain relationships with other persons in a conscious, intentional way.
 In other words, while all human persons would be human individuals, the reverse would not be true.

 Personalists typically reject this, and insist that each living human being normally possesses—actually and not merely potentially, although the importance of further development or actualization is strongly stressed—the definitional and constitutive consciousness, intentionality, will etc., the radical capacity to reason, laugh, love, and choose.
 These are not just some abstractly conceivable common characteristics of a species, but aspects of the unique, individual, organic functioning of every human being.
 In this way, personalists see personhood as subsisting even while its operations come and go with many changing factors such as immaturity, injury, sleep, and senility.